thegovind/spring-ai-rag/README.md

-# Spring AI RAG Demo
+# Spring AI RAG and Agents Demo

-A simple console-based RAG (Retrieval Augmented Generation) implementation using Spring AI, Azure OpenAI, and Azure PostgreSQL with vector search capabilities.
-This demo is designed for educational purposes to teach RAG concepts through hands-on examples.
+A simple console-based RAG (Retrieval Augmented Generation) and Evaluator-Optimizer Agent implementation using Spring AI, Azure OpenAI, and Azure PostgreSQL with vector search capabilities.
+This demo is designed for educational purposes to teach RAG and Agents concepts through hands-on examples.

 ## Features